Are your allergies worse at night?

 Sleep is a pillar of our health and well-being, and lack of sleep can impact our quality of life and ability to work.

 You may not even realize it, but your allergies can have a significant impact on your sleep.
 After all, almost half of Americans suffer from seasonal, indoor and outdoor allergies.

+Are your allergies worse at night?
 If your allergies at night are keeping you up, discover the various ways your allergies and associated symptoms and medications can affect your sleep quality.

 A lack of sleep can lead to brain and motor impairment.
 Without adequate sleep, you may feel emotionally stressed, fatigued or even ill.

 Insufficient sleep is also associated with depressed immunity, and over time can lead to increased incidence of infections, as well as increased risk of heart and kidney disease, high blood pressure, diabetes and more.

 Pretty much any allergy may affect sleep quality.
 But there are some allergens that may be more likely to trigger allergic reactions (and reduce sleep quality) than others.